juszhan/LendingClub-Profitability/README.md

 ### Conclusion

 While the potential fesibility of LendingClub for an investor is left as an exercise for the reader, further back-testing should be employed for the spirit of robustness.
 The results shown in the previous section do not account for external factors that could influence returns such as interest rate, employment rate, geopolitical events, and etc. These factors are important because loans offered by LendingClub are a form unsecured debt like credit card debt.
-When the economy weakens, unsecured debt is the first debt borrower stop repaying.
+When the economy weakens, unsecured debt is the first type of debt borrower stop repaying.

 In addition, the diversity and popularity of low-cost ETFs provide investors with many investment options to consider.
 These ETFs also provide investors liquidity, which LendingClub does not.
 If an investor chooses to invest in LendingClub Notes, the money is tied until the end of the loan.
 Potential investors will need to carefully consider this issue of liquidity.